zvant/ReagentSystem/Server/README.md

+## Server Program
 This program is a server that maintain a database of all reagents in a laboratory.
-The main program would use port:8189 to accept requests from clients.
-After generate PDF file of reagents list, the PDF would be moved to directory /var/www/PDF/ and could be visted via HTTP.
+The main program would use *port:8189* to accept requests from clients.
+After generate PDF file of reagents list, the PDF would be moved to directory *${WWW_DIR}/PDF/* and could be visited and downloaded via HTTP.
 Password is required to visit this server.
 The defualt password is 123456.
-Modified ServerEcho class in Server.java and re-compile to change it.
+Modify class ServerEcho in *Server.java* and re-compile to change it.

-Build
+### Build
-$ javac -Xlint:unchecked Reagent.java GeneratePDF.java StructureImage.java ReagentSystem.java Server.java
+`$ javac -Xlint:unchecked Reagent.java GeneratePDF.java StructureImage.java ReagentSystem.java Server.java`

-Run
+### Run
 # java Server

 Requirements